ntnhut/LeetSolve/docs/source/Stack/844_Backspace_String_Compare.md

 4. Finally, the code compares the cleaned strings obtained from `s` and `t`.
 If the cleaned strings are equal, it means that the original strings are equivalent after processing backspaces, and the function returns `true`.
 Otherwise, it returns `false`.

-In summary, this code effectively handles backspace characters (`'#'`) in input strings `s` and `t` by constructing cleaned versions of the strings and then comparing the cleaned strings for equality.

 ### Complexity
+This solution effectively handles backspace characters (`'#'`) in input strings `s` and `t` by constructing cleaned versions of the strings and then comparing the cleaned strings for equality.

 * Runtime: `O(n)`, where `n = max(s.length, t.length)`.
 * Extra space: `O(n)`.